Past Projects

 2025 Summary

-In spring 2025 alone, more than 4,700 native trees and shrubs were planted at sites across Brantford and Brant County.
 The 16th Annual High School Tree Plant engaged over 450 students in creating a 1.4-hectare naturalized area at Wayne Gretzky Sports Centre, showcasing the power of youth involvement in environmental action.
 The 10th Annual County of Brant Spring Plant added 850 trees at Mt.
 Pleasant Nature Park, while the 12th Annual City of Brantford Plant saw community volunteers and students restore the riparian buffer at D’Aubigny Creek Park with 1,000 native plantings.
 The Annual Rotary Tree Plant further expanded natural areas at Rotary Park, and corporate volunteers from S.C.
-Johnson contributed through plantings at Barker’s Bush and the New Forest in the City, including restoration work after a spring brush fire.
+Johnson contributed through plantings at Barker’s Bush and the New Forest in the City, including restoration work.

 Grand River Conservation Area Forestry Specialist reviews proper tree planting techniques with volunteers.